PDF is Critical to Wide Format Workflow

 There’s nothing inherently wrong with applications that create PDFs, or a contractor’s network like iSqFt for downloading PDF files for bidding.
 It’s just that they’re usually using PDFs created for collaborating on the screen, not the printer.
 An extra step may be required to “optimize” or “flatten” the PDF.
 This step takes elements like external links, layers, and embedded objects, and makes them print-ready.
 More and more companies now maintain a license of Adobe Acrobat Pro or Bluebeam Revu for flattening PDFs.

 Consider Professional Printing Software

-HP SmartStream, HP Click, Canon Direct Print & Share, or device-independent OpCenter PlotWorks, are examples of software that can be deployed on your workstation, in your workgroup, or company-wide, to provide a standardized method for submitting PDFs for printing.
+HP SmartStream, HP Click, Océ Publisher and Canon Direct Print & Share are examples of software that can be deployed on your workstation, in your workgroup, or company-wide, to provide a standardized method for submitting PDFs for printing.

-I’ve been using HP Click software on a daily basis for almost a year.
+I’ve been using HP Click software on a daily basis for over a year.
 It’s a free download from HP.
-I can’t recall the last time I had to use the cumbersome Acrobat Reader for printing a PDF.
+I can’t recall the last time I had to use the cumbersome Acrobat Reader for printing PDFs.

 The first thing HP Click software does when you drag and drop PDFs into it, is complete an error check and present a warning banner if something might not print correctly.
 The preview screen is accurate and it uses a direct print process that bypasses the windows print driver.
 Not only does bypassing the windows driver help reduce print problems, it speeds up the processing and gets to the printer faster.
 HP got it right with this one.

-A software solution for wide format that can process multiple file types, resize, check for errors and preview BEFORE being sent to the plotter, can drastically improve workflow efficiency and reduce project costs.
+A software solution for wide format that can process multiple file types, resize, check for errors and previews BEFORE being sent to the plotter, can drastically improve workflow efficiency and reduce project costs.